Judge warns Trump he could be barred from E. Jean Carroll trial

 Several members of the nine-person jury watched Trump closely during Carroll's testimony.
 They were all taking notes, and appeared to be listening closely.

+Carroll said she "wanted people to know that a woman can speak up and win at trial.
+It's not right to try and make women be quiet, this has been going on for too long."

+Late in the day, Carroll acknowledged that she may have deleted some of the threats she received via email.
+Habba quickly asked for a mistrial, saying Carroll may have violated a subpoena by doing so.
+Even more quickly, the request was denied.

-The trial is expected to wrap up by the end of the week, but the judge has said he will delay its end so Trump can testify on Monday if he wishes.
+Trump could be seen shaking his head.
+The trial had been expected to wrap by the end of the week, until Trump asked for a delay in order to attend his mother-in-law's funeral.
+Kaplan declined to postpone proceedings, but said he will delay its end, if needed, so Trump can testify.
 The former president has not said whether he intends to take the stand.

 for more features.